 Lawlessness (Gk. anomia) is activity bereft of God’s guidance and in violation of his law. sin is lawlessness.
 Even Christians sin (1:9; 2:1), so it may seem like a trivial matter.
 But to disregard sin’s grave implications is disastrous.

-Jesus appeared in order to take away sins, not only so that sin might be forgiven (1:9) but also so that it might cease to exercise its tyrannical bondage. in him there is no sin.
+Jesus appeared in order to take away sins, not only so that sin might be forgiven (1:9) but also so that it might cease to exercise its tyrannical bondage.
 A reminder that “God is light” (1:5), and his Son embodies his sinlessness.

-No one who abides … keeps on sinning.
-True followers of Christ do not recklessly and habitually violate what their anointing (2:20, 27) has planted within them (see note on 3:9–10).
+True followers of Christ do not recklessly and habitually violate what their anointing (2:20, 27) has planted within them.
 Those who do habitually sin have neither seen him nor known him.
 They are not genuine Christians.